 return -(steps);

-If the walk reaches the end point, we return the negative of steps, since the goal is to minimize the number of steps taken (so fitness is highest when the score is lowest).
-To discourage the algorithm from walking around like a drunken sailor, we add repeatedSteps to steps (to give a lower fitness).
+, since the goal is to minimize the number of steps taken (so fitness is highest when the score is lowest).
+To discourage the algorithm from walking around like a drunken sailor, we add repeatedSteps

 What do we do when the walk has not encountered the end point?
 Here we get a little creative to help (we hope) the GA converge faster.
 In this situation, we sort of want the opposite of what we wanted earlier; we want to encourage more steps so that we cover more ground in search of the end point.
 We also give a slight preference to chromosomes that edge toward the endpoint.